Retirement Living Hub

 Mindful Eating

-Transform your mealtimes into an opportunity for mindfulness.
+I’ve really enjoyed transforming my mealtimes into an opportunity for mindfulness.
 Mindful eating involves paying full attention to the experience of eating, engaging all your senses.
+It’s especially wonderful when I’m enjoying a piece of my Sunday morning baking!

 • Slow Down: Eat slowly, taking smaller bites.